miguel079/miguel079/README.md

 <h1>Hi, I'm Miguel!</h1>

 <h2> 📜Professional Summary:</h2>
 I'm a results-driven professional with over 3 years of experience on the trust and safety team.
 I have developed a keen eye for identifying and mitigating potential risks.
 Furthermore, I am passionate about promoting a safe online experience for users and am actively expanding my knowledge of cyber security.
-With a commitment to excellence, I strive to leverage my expertise in trust and safety alongside my growing information technology acumen to create a secure digital environment for all users.
+With a commitment to excellence, I strive to leverage my expertise in trust and safety alongside my growing information technology acumen to create a secure digital environments for all users.

 <h2>📂 Cybersecurity Projects:</h2>